 The muscular tension in sphincters and the smooth muscle walls of organs and ducts can also be addressed allowing for improved fluid movement, and reduced pain.

 Each organ also has its inherent, internal motion - its ‘motility’, and gently, with my hands, persuading a restored synchronization of these subtle, rhythmic movement patterns can bring about a great feeling of ease.

 Hands on the Belly

 On the sea

 A stumble in the rhythm

 Where is the relax, going

 In this bowl of belly soup

-Visceral Manipulation, as developed by Jean-Pierre Barral, DO in the belly matrix of osteopathy, manual therapy, and healing.
+Visceral Manipulation, as developed by Jean-Pierre Barral, DO in the fluid matrix of osteopathy, manual therapy, and healing.